 So it could be helpful, but that being said, since caffeine is a diuretic (so this would be for anything w/caffeine in it, like Red Bull, other energy drinks, etc.) it would dehydrate you, and that’s potentially dangerous when exercising as you’re already losing fluids.

-the caffeine from coffee makes many ppl’s heart beat a lot faster, which might not be safe for aerobic exercises…posted about 5 years ago
+the caffeine from coffee makes many ppl’s heart beat a lot faster, which might not be safe for aerobic exercises…posted over 5 years ago

 This article from yesterday’s New York Times talks about caffeine use.
 I’m a runner and I have friends who make a point of drinking coffee or tea the morning of a race.